 JEA has a revolving credit agreement with a commercial bank for an unsecured amount of \$500,000.
 The revolving credit agreement may be used with respect to the Electric System, the Bulk Power Supply System, the SJRPP System, the Water and Sewer System, or the DES for operating or capital expenditures.
 The revolving credit agreement specifies events of default that require immediate repayment of outstanding amounts.
-During the years ended September 30, 2021 and 2020, JEA did not default on any terms of the revolving credit agreement.
-During fiscal year 2021, the revolving credit agreement outstanding balance of \$5,000 was repaid by the Water and Sewer System, with \$500,000 available to be drawn as of September 30, 2021.
+During the years ended September 30, 2022 and 2021, JEA did not default on any terms of the revolving credit agreement.
+During fiscal year 2022, the revolving credit agreement was drawn upon by the District Energy System for \$3,000 which remains outstanding as of September 30, 2022, with \$497,000 available to be drawn.
 The revolving credit agreement is scheduled to expire on May 24, 2024.